grnet/synnefo/docs/admin-guide.rst

 master using the `Ganeti RAPI interface
 <http://docs.ganeti.org/ganeti/2.2/html/rapi.html>`_.

-While Ganeti executes the job, `snf-ganeti-eventd`, `snf-ganeti-hook` and `snf-progress-monitor` are monitoring the progress of the job and send corresponding messages to the RabbitMQ servers.
+While Ganeti executes the job, `snf-ganeti-eventd`, and `snf-progress-monitor` are monitoring the progress of the job and send corresponding messages to the RabbitMQ servers.
 These components are part of `snf-cyclades-gtools` and must be installed on all Ganeti nodes.
 Specially:

 * *snf-ganeti-eventd* sends messages about operations affecting the operating state of instances and networks.
 Works by monitoring the Ganeti job queue.
-* *snf-ganeti_hook* sends messages about the NICs of instances.
-It includes a number of `Ganeti hooks <http://docs.ganeti.org/ganeti/2.2/html/hooks.html>`_ for customisation of operations.
 * *snf-progress_monitor* sends messages about the progress of the Image deployment phase which is done by the Ganeti OS Definition `snf-image`.